jon-heard/obsidian-inline-scripts-library/cards_ui.sfile.md

 return expand("cards draw " + result.count + " " + result.dst + " " + result.src);
 ```
 __
-ui cards draw - Asks the user to choose a card-pile to draw from and one to add to.
-Also asks for how many cards to draw.
-Then runs the draw shortcut based on those card-piles and count.
+ui cards draw - User choses one card-pile to draw from, one to add to and how many cards to draw.
+Cards are moved from the top of one card-pile to the top of the other.

 __